return to homepage

 With gravity as the only cause of motions, and with the Sun having more than double the pull on the Moon as the Earth, the Moon should, at the very least, not show such a correctable Earth orbit.
 Let me show you what I mean by ceding the standard model one of its points.
 Let us say that Newton's field mechanics can explain the Moon and Earth at the same orbital distance.
 Since the orbital distance is said to have nothing to do with mass, we only need to let the Moon and Earth have the same orbital velocity.
 In that case, they can inhabit the same orbit with no problem.
 Well, in one sense, the Moon and Earth do have the same orbital velocity: they have the same average orbital velocity, since if they didn't, they wouldn't stay together over the span of a year.
 The Earth has an orbital velocity around the Sun of about 30km/s, and the Moon also has an average orbital velocity around the Sun of about 30km/s.

 Problem is, the Moon's orbital velocity, measured relative to the Sun, is highly variable.
 It varies from about 28 to about 32km/s.
-It has the slowest speed at New Moon, when it is closest to the Sun, and this is because it is moving against the Earth's orbit at that time.
-This doubles the problem, because if the Moon were orbiting the Earth retrograde, it would help our calculations here.
-In that case, we could give the Moon its highest speed relative to the Sun at New Moon, and that might almost explain why it was able to resist the extra force from the Sun.
-But the Moon is going slowest relative to the Sun when it is closest to the Sun, and that makes it that much harder for the standard model to explain this.
+(In some cases) it has the slowest speed at New Moon, when it is closest to the Sun.
+This doubles the problem, because if we could always give the Moon its highest speed relative to the Sun at New Moon, that might almost explain why it was able to resist the extra force from the Sun.
+But the Moon is often going slowest relative to the Sun when it is closest to the Sun, and that makes it that much harder for the standard model to explain this.
 To keep the Moon from moving toward the Sun and to keep the Moon's orbit of the Earth from widening at that time, we have to increase the force from the Earth.
 If we study just those intervals near New Moon, we have to increase the force from the Earth, or the Moon must escape toward the Sun.
 It must do so NOT because the force from the Sun is greater than the force from the Earth, but because the force from the Sun on the Moon during those intervals is greater than it was during all other intervals of the orbit.
 The Moon is closer to the Sun, and has less orbital velocity relative to the Sun, so, minus other forces, its Solar orbit must decay.

 Mr. René is correct.
 Even if the Moon and Earth could theoretically inhabit the same orbit, the Moon would have to be pulled lower at New Moon by the Sun.
 If it were, it could not re-establish its original distance.
 Once its distance from the Earth had been increased, its pull from the Earth would be lessened, due to the same equation.
 It would escape very quickly.

-However, let us look more closely at the Full Moon position.
-In our cursory analysis, it appeared to be fairly stable.
-But we didn't apply the orbital equation to it.
+To see what I am getting at, let us look more closely at the Full Moon position.
 The current orbital equation is a = v2/R. By that equation, the centripetal acceleration of the Earth is .006016 m/s2.
 The centripetal acceleration of the Moon is .006407.
 The Moon is outside the Earth, but feels more pull from the Sun?
 That is impossible.
 The gravity field decreases with increasing distance, remember?
 That old inverse square law?
 How and why would the Sun pull more on a body just because that body speeded up?
 The orbital equation is hiding a huge hole in the field mechanics.
 In fact, Newton's orbital equation contradicts Newton's gravitational equation.
 Newton's gravitational equation tells us that the field diminishes by the inverse square, but the orbital equation tells us the field can increase at greater distances simply by increasing the speed of the orbiter!

 I will be told that the Earth keeps it from escaping at Full Moon, but this is to ignore the numbers and the logic of them.
-The Earth offsets only the number 1km/s, as it does all month, every month.
 The Earth can “offset” only the Moon's velocity relative to the Earth.
 The Earth cannot offset the Moon's velocity relative to the Sun, because that number belongs to the Sun/Moon motion.
-The Moon is going 31km/s relative to the Sun, and the Earth cannot change that number.
 This is what Mr. René meant by “isolating forces.”
 The Earth's field cannot block the Sun's field, short of some revolutionary new hypothesis that no one has yet made.
 And since that is so, the Moon is just as out-of-balance at Full Moon as it was at New Moon.

 I have already addressed this problem in my celestial mechanics papers, but even I hadn't thought to do these basic calculations, showing the superior force from the Sun at all times.
 Mr. René's simple calculations just highlight once again how big the problems are for the standard model, and how poor their evasions really are.
 I had shown that the “innate motions” of the Earth and Moon had to be changing underneath the modern equations, to create this stability; but here we see that the forces are changing in unexplained ways as well.